Eibar: Transport

 Eibar is located on the Bilbao-San Sebastián narrow gauge railway line.
 Trains operated by Euskotren run frequently and regularly to Bilbao-Matiko station and Donostia-Amara station.
 Services are more frequent in the Ermua-Eibar-Elgoibar section.

 There are five stations in Eibar, from west to east: Unibertsitatea-Eibar, Amaña-Eibar, Ardantza-Eibar, Eibar and Azitain-Eibar.

 Education

-The Gipuzkoa Faculty of Engineering of the University of the Basque Country has a section in Eibar.
-The section offers an undergraduate program in renewable energy engineering.
+The Gipuzkoa Faculty of Engineering of the University of the Basque Country has a campus in Eibar.
+The campus offers an undergraduate program in renewable energy engineering.

 The Escuela de Armería, founded in 1913, is the oldest vocational training school in Spain.